arynor96/raytracer-gfx/README.md

 # Java basic Ray Tracer
 This project was done for the Foundations of Computer Graphics class at the University of Vienna.
+It receives as parameter the path to the xml file that has to be rendered.

 ## What can it do?